 - Realistically… Once 50 PDF spreads are produced, a volume is finished.
 Why “waste” the interactive powers of PDF and related expense by printing it on paper?

 - Individual pages are output as standard letter-size sheets (8.5 in × 11.0 in).
 As suggested by the sample spreads, the reader may print all or selected spreads and punch them for ring-binder reference.

 - While literally never-ending, existing research is more than adequate to document some 1,500+ specimens on hand or known to be available as commercial fonts.

 - Over a dozen representative spreads presenting specimens on hand are complete, and gallery pages will soon be available for viewing.

 - The next step is assembling and organizing countless more digital specimens to be organized into spreads of “similar-looking” faces unified by themes.

 Soon after the original THP website was launched (August 2011), readers volunteered to contribute new or existing digital revivals of typefaces introduced during the 19th- or early-20th -century.
-Since then, members of the THP Chapel forums site have added 200+ fonts of this period for illustration and documentation in the textbook series.
+Since then, members of the THP Chapel forums site have digitally archived hundreds fonts of this period for illustration and documentation in the textbook series.

 To thank them for their indispensable service to type history, their work will soon be available for purchase.